Jlink/Jpackage Maven Plugin

 are copied to the mp subfolder and added to the modulePath variable of the freemarker model.

 Next, filtered and non-filtered resources, if any, are copied to the conf subfolder by default.
+The conf folder

 Finally, the launch script is generated, and all files are packaged within a single ZIP archive.
+The interesting parts of the resulting layout:

 How The Jpackage Goal Works¶